The Questor Tapes

 The Questor Tapes is a 1974 American made-for-television sci-fi drama film about an android (portrayed by Robert Foxworth) with incomplete memory tapes who is searching for his creator and his purpose.
 Conceived by Gene Roddenberry, who is credited as executive consultant, the script is credited to Roddenberry and fellow Star Trek alumnus Gene L. Coon.
 The pilot was directed by Richard Colla.

-A novelization, written by D. C. Fontana (another Star Trek alumnus), was dedicated to Coon, who died before the program was broadcast.
+A novelization, written by D. C. Fontana (another Star Trek alumna), was dedicated to Coon, who died before the program was broadcast.

 Plot

-Project Questor is the brainchild of the genius Emil Vaslovik, Ph.D., a Nobel laureate.
-Vaslovik had developed plans to build a superhuman android.
-A team of the world's foremost experts is able to build the android even though they do not understand the components with which they are working — they are only able to follow the instructions and install the parts left by Vaslovik, who has disappeared.
-Attempts to decode the programming tape were worse than merely unsuccessful—they also erased approximately half of the tape's contents.
+Project Questor is the brainchild of the genius Emil Vaslovik, Ph.D., a Nobel laureate, to build a superhuman android.
+A team of the world's foremost experts is able to build the android despite not understand the components with which they are working — they are only able to follow the instructions and install the parts left by Vaslovik, who has disappeared.
+Attempts to decode the programming tape erased approximately half of the tape's contents.
 They decide to substitute their own programming, over the objections of Jerry Robinson (Mike Farrell), the only team member who had actually worked with Dr. Vaslovik.
 He is overruled by the head of the project, Geoffrey Darrow (John Vernon).
-When the android's body has been finished, the new tape is loaded, but with no apparent results.
-In desperation, Robinson persuades Darrow to allow Vaslovik's tape — what remains of it — to be loaded.
+When the android's body is finished, the new tape is loaded, but with no apparent results.
+In desperation, Robinson persuades Darrow to use what is left of Vaslovik's tape.
 Again, the team is disappointed, as there appears to be no response.

 Once left alone, the android comes to life.
 It adds various cosmetic touches to a previously featureless outer skin, transforming itself from an "it" to a "him", and he (Robert Foxworth) then leaves the laboratory to visit Vaslovik's office and archives; it is there that he first identifies himself as "part of Project Questor".
-The android then seeks out Robinson, whom he forces to accompany him in a search for Vaslovik, with Darrow in pursuit of both, following a minuscule datum in his original programming.
+The android seeks out Robinson, whom he forces to accompany him in a search for Vaslovik, with Darrow in pursuit of both, following a minuscule datum in his original programming.

 Questor (who becomes more "human" as the story progresses) only knows that it has something to do with an "aquatic vehicle" — a boat — and that if he does not find Vaslovik before the end of a countdown, the nuclear generator in his abdomen will overload and explode.
 Vaslovik had programmed this into him to prevent his creation from being misused, and time is running out.
 The pair, traveling to England, escape from custody and travel to the home of Lady Helena Trimble (Dana Wynter), who had known and worked with Vaslovik.
-(Her name was an homage to Bjo Trimble, who had led the fan campaign to keep Star Trek on the air.)
-After Robinson refuses Questor's naïve suggestion that the scientist seduce Lady Helena as a way to get information, Questor announces that he will make the attempt, adding, "I am fully functional."